FarmonApp/FarmOn-Coding-Challenge/README.md

 3. **Documentation**: Provide clear instructions on how to run your code and a brief explanation of your approach.
 4. **Clarity and Readability**: Write clear, concise, and well-structured code.
 5. **Testing**: It is not required to have 100% test coverage, but you should write tests for the API endpoint.

+## Option 2: Frontend Developer
+### Objective
+Develop a functional and useful UI that can integrate with FarmOn's system.
+The UI should should present the data provided by the API endpoint `GET /parcels/{field_id}`.

+### Background
+This is one of the core features of FarmOn's system.
+The UI should at a glance show how the field has been doing over the years.

+### Challenge
+1. Setup a next.js + tailwind project and integrate it into the current docker setup.
+2. Implement a page that can show the the data.
+3. Add basic styling to the page.
+4. Add a map that shows the field geometry.

+### Requirements
+1. **Frontend Integration**: Integrate a docker for next.js into the current docker setup.
+2. **Functionality**: The UI should be able to show the the data in a meaningful way.
+3. **Documentation**: Provide clear instructions on how to run your code and a brief explanation of your approach.
+4. **Clarity and Readability**: Write clear, concise, and well-structured code.
+5. **Styling**: The UI should be visually appealing and easy to use.

 ## Submission Guidelines